danemacmillan/vagrantshell/README.md

 ### Provisioning

-1. Copy any post-provision scripts or SQL dumps into `vagrantshell/post-provision`.
+> Note: `vagrantshell` provisions mostly everything for modern development.
-These will be files used to build the actual project you want to develop.
-Without these, the vagrantshell will just be a hosting environment ready to start new projects.
-If there are none, this step can be ignored.
+Read about post-provision scripts below if adding additional content automation is required.

-2. Run `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.
+1. Run `vagrant up` in the `vagrantshell` directory where the `VagrantFile` file exists.

-3. Wait for everything to install.
-This can take about ten minutes, depending on the connection.
+2. Wait for everything to install.
+This can take about twenty minutes, depending on the connection.

 ## Development